-One of the best ways to ensure that your personal statement is exceptional is to get some 1-1 personal support.
-I work with applicants from all over the world, helping them to develop the content that they have into compelling and successful personal statements.
+One of the best ways to ensure that your personal statement is exceptional is to get 1-1 personal support.
+As a professional personal statement writer UK, I work with applicants from all over the world, helping them develop their content into compelling and successful personal statements.

 I won’t write it for you, but I will help you to write the very best statement you can.
+After all, a well-written personal statement speaks volumes.
 Why not check out my service here?